cityofaustin/Residential-Permitting/_projects/shed.md

 * Your impervious cover: to help prevent flooding.

 ##### What if I can't find my survey?

 You likely received your survey when you purchased your home, if you purchased your home after 1980.
 If you didn’t or if you can’t locate it, try checking with your:

 * Home lender or title company from your original purchase,
 * Neighbors to find out where they got theirs,
 * Or, you can get a new survey.
-Find a surveyor through the Texas Board of Professional Land Surveying.
+[Find a surveyor through the Texas Board of Professional Land Surveying](http://txls.texas.gov).

-#### 2. Draw a few simple sketches of your shed and property
+#### 3. Draw a few simple sketches of your shed and property

 A sketch will give the reviewer a clearer picture of your project and help determine whether or not you can move forward as planned.
 You’ll want to bring two simple sketches to your consultation.
+These sketches don’t have to perfect drawings, but they should give enough information so the reviewer can tell:

 ##### a.
 Where your shed will be on your property

-Sketch the layout of your property with any existing structures (such as your house, pool, driveway, deck, etc.) and your shed.
+Sketch the layout of your property and be sure to show any existing structures (such as your house, pool, driveway, deck, etc.) and your shed.
 Including the estimated dimensions or square footage of these structures would also be helpful.

 See Examples